dustinson/d3cblog.github.io/_posts/2022/2022-09-23-MonteCarlo.markdown

 What if we made investments to reduce manual steps or reduce production interruptions?

 This spreadsheet includes additional options to use actual data from Jira, Rally or whatever tool you are using to capture throughput metrics.
-You can also add in Risks with a % likely hood.
+You can also add in Risks with a % likely-hood.
 What % is the risk that a developer leaves us?
 What if the designers don't get us the images?
 What if the production server crashes and we lose data?